chadfawcett/chlorine-sampler/report/REPORT.md

 ## Table of Contents

 Summary
 Problem Statement
 Existing Solutions
 Solution Overview
 Hardware Technology
 Software Technology
+Challenges Faced
+Further Research
 Conclusion

 ## Summary
 Effectively testing drinking water for chlorine levels can be a tough task.
 Automated systems are often very expensive and most small treatment centres can’t afford the equipment.
 The cheaper alternative is to test manually, either using testing strips or a liquid reagent.
 Both of these less expensive methods rely on the operator to compare the colour of the sample to a chart of known values with is prone to error.
 Whether it be an expensive automated system, or manual tests, there appears to be lots of room for improvement.